Oil falls on U.S. stocks rise, weaker economic outlook

-LONDON (Reuters) - Oil prices fell on Wednesday, weighed down by a report of rising U.S. crude inventories and as the outlook for global economic growth darkened, stoking expectations of lower fuel demand.
+LONDON (Reuters) - Oil prices fell on Wednesday, weighed down by a gloomier global economic outlook and a report of rising U.S. crude inventories, even as U.S. sanctions on Tehran threatened to curb Iranian crude oil supplies.

 U.S. crude stocks rose by 3.7 million barrels in the week to Aug.
 10, to 410.8 million barrels, private industry group the American Petroleum Institute (API) said on Tuesday.
 Crude stocks at the Cushing, Oklahoma, delivery hub rose by 1.6 million barrels, the API said.
 [API/S]